 Pathways to Housing Affordability

-Pathways to Housing Affordability is a series hosted by the Philadelphia Fed to examine housing issues and challenges in the Third District.
-The series will bring together business and community leaders, policymakers, bankers, nonprofits, researchers, and experts in the housing and workforce development sectors to advance collaborative, community-focused solutions.
-Learn more about the first part of the series.
+Pathways to Housing Affordability was a series hosted by the Philadelphia Fed to examine housing issues and challenges in the Third District.
+The series brought together business and community leaders, policymakers, bankers, nonprofits, researchers, and experts in the housing and workforce development sectors to advance collaborative, community-focused solutions.
+All three events in the series were held in partnership with the Delaware State Housing Authority, New Jersey Housing and Mortgage Finance Agency, and Pennsylvania Housing Finance Agency.

 Part 2: Preservation Strategies to Strengthen Workforce Communities